 She is the chairwoman of BASH – the Bucks Association of Secondary Principal and she is the only secondary Principal representative on BASL – the Bucks Academy of School Leadership.
 She has been an Executive Principal to a Primary School in addition to maintaining her Principal at Amersham School and, therefore, has extensive Primary experience too.

-Sharon will be providing Australian teachers with outstanding support, coaching and monitoring.
-She will organize and deliver PD for any Aussie teacher interviewing to work in the UK.
-Come along and interview with Sharon, she has a wealth of knowledge & experience covering student engagement and assertive discipline, UK curriculum, data analysis, intervention strategies and teacher development.
-She will chat to any Aussie teacher wanting to move to the UK about any aspect of pedagogy that might want to be explored!
+Sharon provides Australian teachers with outstanding support, coaching and monitoring.
+Sharon, she has a wealth of knowledge & experience covering student engagement and assertive discipline, UK curriculum, data analysis, intervention strategies, and teacher development.

 About the School